Tyler Myroniuk

 Research Summary

-Dr. Myroniuk examines behaviors around infectious diseases; links between migration, marriage, and health; and how to improve clinical and therapeutic services.
+Dr. Myroniuk examines behaviors around infectious diseases; links between aging, migration, marriage, and health; and how to improve clinical, therapeutic, and other health services.

 Educational background